Azure/deployment-stacks/TUTORIAL.md

-# Tutorial: Deploy deploymentStacks
+# Tutorial: Create and manage your first deployment stack

-This tutorial shows you how to create, update, and remove a deploymentStack.
-You learn how to use the two modes of `UpdateBehavior`:
+This tutorial shows you how to create, update, and remove a deployment stack.

-- **detachResources**: remove the resource from the deploymentStack, but keep the resource in Azure.
-- **purgeResources**: remove the resource from the deploymentStack, and remove the resource from Azure.

-For more information about deploymentStacks, see the [readme](./README.md).
+For more information about deployment stacks, see the [readme](./README.md).

-The template used in this tutorial creates two resource groups and two resources in each resource group:
+We begin with an Azure Resource Manager (ARM) deployment template that creates two resource groups and two storage accounts within each resource group:

 ```json
 {